Please note: a valid prescription is required for all prescription medication.

 Missed Dose and Timing

-If you miss a dose, take it as soon as you remember that day.
-If it is close to your next dose, skip the missed dose and resume your regular schedule.
-Do not take extra insulin to make up for a missed dose.
-Monitor your blood glucose more often and follow your clinician’s guidance.
+If you miss a dose, take it as soon as you remember, then return to your normal schedule.
+If it is close to your next dose, skip the missed dose.
+Avoid doubling doses.
+Monitor glucose more often after missed or delayed doses, and contact your prescriber if you are unsure what to do.

 Storage and Travel Basics